Laura Plantation: Architecture

 Shaded by the low branches of large oak trees, the main house is almost hidden from the road.
 Constructed in 1804–1805, the "big house" at Laura Plantation has a raised brick basement story and a briquette-entre-poteaux (brick between posts) upper floor.
 Much of the house was pre-fabricated, as its wooden beams were pre-cut off-site and arrived ready to be installed.
 It is one of only 30 substantial Créole raised houses in the state.
 Also noteworthy are the Federal-style interior woodwork and Norman roof truss, unusual for later Créole houses.

 The floor plan consists of two rows of five rooms that all open directly into each other without any hallways.
 The interior of the "big house" is furnished with original antiques.
 Some pieces were donated to the plantation by families of the original owners.
 Owners have left some areas inside the home unrestored to give visitors a sense of history and show wall-construction methods.

 A large collection of family treasures and some items of apparel are on display, giving a sense of daily life.
 Laura Locoul Gore's memoir, Memories of the Old Plantation Home, provided much of what is known about life on Laura Plantation.
 The gift shop has displayed some books about the area and related subjects.

-Intereor

 Fire of 2004

 On August 9, 2004, the plantation house was significantly damaged by an electrical fire which destroyed 80% of the house, including the kitchen wing behind the house.
 The left half of the house survived, but even the elevated foundation of the right side was burned.
 Restoration work was completed in 2006, despite the interruption of Hurricane Katrina in August 2005.
 The ashes of the kitchen wing were cleared, but the back wing was not rebuilt.
 Instead, the back corners of the house were capped with old gray boards to indicate where two back wings of the house had existed when Laura Locoul, the last DuParc descendant, sold the plantation in 1891.